Family & Consumer Sciences Education

-Texas Tech University offers the nation's only Family and Consumer Sciences Ph.D.
+Texas Tech University offers the nation's only Family and Consumer Sciences Education Ph.D. program.

-Our Family and Consumer Sciences Ph.D. program offers you the opportunity to:
+Our Family and Consumer Sciences Education Ph.D. program offers you the opportunity to:

 Become a Leader in Family and Consumer Sciences Research and Education

-Academic requirements for the family and consumer sciences Ph.D. program include:
+Academic requirements for the family and consumer sciences education Ph.D. program include:

-- 18-hour specialization in family and consumer sciences education
+- 21-hour specialization in family and consumer sciences education

 - 15-hour research component

-Admission is based on graduate and undergraduate records, GRE scores, and additional
+Admission is based on graduate and undergraduate records, and additional considerations.